-But a year from now, if you stick with your daily practice, you’ll have sharpened your writing skills and learned how to keep going when the going gets tough.
+But a year from now, if you stick with your daily practice, you’ll have sharpened your writing skill and learned how to keep going when the going gets tough.
 And both will serve you well.

 4. Focus on “Deep Work”

 In order to do your best work, you need a writing space that’s free of distractions.
 Only when you immerse yourself in your writing can you enter a flow state, where the “deep work” happens.